-- assess the employee's absence record and its impact; - attempt to establish reasons for any on-going absence(s); - offer any assistance to the employee (eg Occupational Health, Employee Assistance/Counselling); - consider what, if any, measures might improve the employee's health and/or attendance with a view to supporting the employee and improving the employee's attendance record. - 10.4 Where the Designated Senior Manager is of the view that the employee's attendance has not improved to an acceptable level after the review period, the Designated Senior Manager should inform the employee that the issue will: - Be referred to Stage 1 of the formal procedure.
-A letter requiring attendance at a Stage 1 meeting will be sent to the employee or
+- assess the employee's absence record and its impact; - ask the employee to check the school's records of their sickness absence dates. - attempt to establish reasons for any on-going absence(s); - offer any assistance to the employee (eg Occupational Health, Employee Assistance/Counselling); - consider what, if any, measures might improve the employee's health and/or attendance with a view to supporting the employee and improving the employee's attendance record.